thomasgtaylor/how.wtf/content/post/2023-05-20-command-line-recycle-bin-for-linux.md

 ---
-title: Command line recycle bin for Linux
-date: 2023-05-20T21:50:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-05-20 21:50:00-04:00
 description: How to use a command line recycle bin for Linux systems
-categories:
-- OS
 tags:
-- Linux
+- linux
-- Mac
+- mac
+title: Command line recycle bin for Linux
 ---

 `rm` is a great tool that gives users enough power to inadvertently erase data.
 While the data may be recoverable, there is a tool that gives users recycle bin behavior.